-Your primary objective is to maintain control of all occupied cities.
-Many of our forces on the coast are already being overrun, so you must counter-attack the beachheads and drive the enemy back into the sea to achieve complete victory.
+Our primary objective is to maintain control of all occupied cities.
+Many of our forces on the coast are already being overrun, so a counterattack on the beachheads is required to drive the enemy back into the sea.
 Should the Allies prove to be too numerous, your secondary objective is to contain the invasion by holding Paris and other major French cities.

-Be warned, the British and their American allies have clearly seized the momentum with this invasion.
-You must react to their thrusts and hold them at bay.
+Be warned, Herr Generalfeldmarschall, that the British and their American allies have clearly seized the momentum with this invasion.
+We can only react to their thrusts and hold them at bay.
 Keep this in mind when preparing your troops.

-Fortress Europa must endure!
-Good luck, Herr General.
+Festung Europa must endure!
+Good luck, Herr Generalfeldmarschall.